Every year on June 7, World Food Safety Day reminds us of the critical need for safe, nutritious food for all.

 How Food Safety Advances the UN Sustainable Development Goals

-By promoting food safety, businesses, governments, and NGOs are helping prevent illness and supporting development more broadly.
+By promoting food safety, businesses, governments, and NGOs help prevent illness and support development more broadly.
 Food safety directly supports several SDGs:

 Aligning food safety efforts with the SDGs ensures a broader, systemic impact.